The Criteria for Immunoglobulin Use in Australia (the Criteria) changed to Version 3 on 22 October 2018.

 The continual significant annual growth in Ig use, the relatively high cost of Ig products and the potential for supply shortages mean that it is important to maintain a focus on ensuring that use remains consistent with an evidence-based approach and that Ig is able to be accessed under the National Blood Arrangements for those patients with the greatest clinical need.

 - The demand for Ig in Australia continues to grow at a consistent annual rate of more than 10%.
 In 2016-17, a total of 5.54 million grams of Ig was issued, representing a cost of $532.3 million nationally (including the cost of plasma collections).

-- The rate of increase of Ig demand is significantly above the rate of increase of Australian plasma collections by the Australian Red Cross Blood Service, with the result that the proportion of Ig demand that is met by imported Ig products is also increasing each year.
+- The rate of increase of Ig demand is significantly above the rate of increase of Australian plasma collections by the Australian Red Cross Lifeblood, with the result that the proportion of Ig demand that is met by imported Ig products is also increasing each year.

 The Criteria describes the conditions and indications for which the use of Ig is appropriate and government funded under the National Blood Agreement.
 Requests to access publicly funded immunoglobulin products in Australia must be authorised under the Criteria.

 - The Criteria was developed in 2008 based on the available evidence and the advice of clinical specialists who are the experts in their field, and was partially reviewed and updated in 2012.